 If beer is your thing then in the evening you will probably want to walk from King’s Cross to Euston to head to the Euston Tap, which at present serves twenty-seven different draft beer alongside a wide selection of other beverages.

 After a few beers you will have probably worked up an appetite so you can head to one of Euston’s many restaurants, in a close vicinity you will find all the usual chain restaurants but I recommend checking out Gone Burger or if you are in the mood for Asian food head to the Roti King, do not let yourself be put off by appearance, the food will astound you.

-These are just a few of my favourite things to do in the areas of King’s Cross and Euston, as with most places take time to wander as well, London is always full of hidden surprises and you will always be sure to stumble upon somewhere you will not find in any guidebook or blog online.
+These are just a few of my favourite things to do when spending a day in King’s Cross and Euston, as with most places take time to wander as well, London is always full of hidden surprises and you will always be sure to stumble upon somewhere you will not find in any guidebook or blog online.

 If you want some more inspiration on things to do in Kings Cross and Euston, check out Ellie from The Wandering Quinn’s post: